asianmhc-org/samh-rules/post-guidelines.md

   * Personal Practice
 * Created Content
   * Non-Recurring / One-time promotions about content are allowed if they don't violate other rules
   * Recurring Content (Podcasts, YouTube Series/ Channel) promotions are not allowed.
-If they are specifically mental health related & appropiate, they will be added to the resouces document on the wiki: https://wiki.samh.link/resources
+If they are specifically mental health related & appropriate, they will be added to the resources document on the wiki: https://wiki.samh.link/resources